 FreeTaxUSA is a tax preparation software program that is exactly what the name implies – free.

-At least it is for filing your federal income tax return.
-Like many other free tax prep services, they do charge a fee for e-filing state income tax returns.
+It’s free to file your federal income tax return.
+Like many other free tax prep services, they do charge for filing a state income tax return, but the fee is very reasonable.

-What’s more, FreeTaxUSA can enable you to prepare your tax returns for free, even if they are more complicated.
-For example, many free tax prep software programs offer you the ability to file for free under certain very limited conditions.
-Free may only apply if you have only W2 income, minimal interest and dividend income, and only the most basic itemized deductions.
+With FreeTaxUSA you can prepare your tax returns for free, even if they are more complicated.
+Many free tax prep software programs only allow you to file for free under certain very limited conditions.
+It is free only if you have only W2 income, minimal interest and dividend income, and take the standard deduction.
 If you have anything more complicated than that, free goes out the window, and you’re directed to a premium plan.

 That’s not the case with FreeTaxUSA, and that’s why this software is well worth a close look.